Lilla-Kavecsanszki/friends-quiz/README.md

     or wishes.
 -   Guides them and their curiosity to the goal of the website
 -   Has social media site buttons in the footer, which open them up in new tabs in order to not distract the customers
-    away from the website but a great help for the designer to showcase her other projects and work.
+    away from the website but a great help for the developer to showcase her other projects and work.

 [Back to top](https://github.com/Lilla-Kavecsanszki/friends-quiz#contents)